Jennie Collins: Legacy

 Boffin's Bower predated South End House, considered Boston's first settlement house, by nearly two decades.
 Although Boffin's Bower served many of the same functions as a settlement house, it was not staffed by upper-class, college-educated reformers intent on studying the problems of the working poor, but by a working-class woman already familiar with them.
 After Collins's death, a women's charitable organization called the Helping Hand Society took over the work of Boffin's Bower, opening a low-rent rooming house for working girls on Carver Street (now Charles Street South), near the Women's Educational and Industrial Union.
 The Rev. Edward Everett Hale remarked at the time that thirty or forty such homes were needed in Boston.

-A new edition of Nature's Aristocracy was published by the University of Nebraska in 2010.
+A new edition of Nature's Aristocracy was published by the University of Nebraska Press in 2010.
 In her introduction, historian Judith Ranta calls it "the first attempt by a U.S. author of any background or gender to produce an extended overview of working-class life."

 Jennie Collins and Boffin's Bower are remembered on the Boston Women's Heritage Trail.